ndming/NSRT/README.md

-epochs = 400          # the number of epochs (including checkpoint's trained epochs) after which the training will stop patch-size = 80       # training is performed on square patches cropped from the input frames, not the whole frame spatial-stride = 60   # this defines the overlap between patches to crop from the input frames chunk-size = 8        # for recurrent training, we load a chunk of consecutive frames to process temporal-stride = 4   # this defines the overlap between chunks when extracting from a traning sequence batch-size = 8        # a training batch contains batch-size chunks of consecutive patches num-workers = 8       # number of workers for data loading
+epochs = 400          # the number of epochs (including checkpoint's trained epochs) after which the training will stop patch-size = 80       # training is performed on square patches cropped from the input frames, not the whole frame spatial-stride = 60   # this defines the overlap between patches to crop from the input frames spatial-weight = 0.8  # the spatial weight in the loss computation, must be in [0, 1] chunk-size = 8        # for recurrent training, we load a chunk of consecutive frames to process temporal-stride = 4   # this defines the overlap between chunks when extracting from a traning sequence batch-size = 8        # a training batch contains batch-size chunks of consecutive patches

 [model]
 convo-features = 32   # number of intermediate feature maps accross convolutional layers